Emission compensations

 FAQ

-What is carbon compensation and how does it work?
+What is carbon compensation or offsetting, and how does it work?

 In practice, carbon compensation, or offsetting, means that a company supports climate-positive actions outside its own value chain, to the extent of the carbon emissions that it cannot immediately reduce itself.
 Carbon compensation generally means that a company acquires carbon credits.
-These units are formed, for example, by supporting the introduction of renewable energy or afforestation projects in developing countries.
+They do this, for example, by supporting reforestation projects in developing countries.
+The Science Based Targets initiative (SBTi) now recommends using the term “beyond value chain mitigation” instead of “compensation” or “offsetting”.

-Elisa’s primary objective has been to identify its own emissions and look for means to reduce them.
-Emission reductions and actions have been carried out since 2009.
-Given that we cannot eliminate all emissions generated by our operations, we use offsetting to accelerate climate action while systematically looking for ways to reduce our offsetting portion.
+Elisa’s primary objective has been to identify its own carbon emissions and look for means to mitigate them.
+We have therefore been carrying out, for example, strategic energy efficiency actions since 2009.
+Given that we cannot eliminate all emissions generated by our operations, since 2020, we have followed the practice of beyond value chain mitigation, with the scope of acquiring carbon credits in an amount equal to the remaining emissions from our own operations.

-Is the offsetting paid for by Elisa’s customers?
+Are the carbon credits paid for by Elisa’s customers?

-Elisa’s offsetting is about the company’s voluntary climate action, the costs of which are not collected from customers in the form of voluntary payments, for example.
+Elisa’s investment in carbon credits is our voluntary climate action, the costs of which are not collected from customers in the form of voluntary payments, for example.
 Nor do the costs have a direct impact on products or services.

-How can I be sure of the climate benefits of compensation?
+How can I be sure of the climate benefits of carbon credits?

-Elisa transparently retires the carbon credits related to the compensation used, so that they can no longer be resold.
-Acquired carbon credits and their climate benefits are communicated in an understandable way on a regular and transparent basis.
+Elisa uses carbon credit quality validations by standards bodies like Gold Standard and VCS to lessen risks in the supply-side quality of carbon credits.
+We follow developments in methodologies that complement the work of these standards bodies.
+We transparently retire the carbon credits used by Elisa so that they can no longer be resold.
+Acquired carbon credits and their climate and other benefits are communicated in an understandable way on a regular and transparent basis.

-We welcome and actively engage in dialogue with providers and other experts or stakeholders, in order to continuously develop Elisa’s emission compensation approach and portfolio.
+We welcome and actively engage in dialogue with providers and other experts or stakeholders, in order to continuously develop Elisa’s carbon credit approach and portfolio.